Kahlan-walcott/GVSU-CIS350-lokds/README.md

 ### Running it
 1. If you just typed $\textsf{\color{#DC143C}import pygame}$, type $\textsf{\color{#DC143C}exit()}$
 1. Stay on this page, in the command line type $\textsf{\color{#DC143C}python3 src/Maingame.py}$
 2. Now you can play our game.
 Have fun!
+(Use the left and right arrow keys to move left or right.
+Use the up arrow key to jump.
+Use the ESC key to restart the game from anywhere or exit the game from the home page.
+Use your mouse to click the start button or the exit button on the home page.)
 ## Mac users
 ### Setting it up
 #### Check your Python version: